Brian Mast: Military and veterans affairs

 Mast, who sits on the House Veterans Affairs Committee, was the first member of Congress to open an office inside a federal agency.
 The office in question, which opened in 2018, was in the West Palm Beach Veterans Affairs facility.
 In 2018 he introduced a House bill that would make it easier for other House members to do the same.
 In 2019, the Department of Veterans Affairs evicted Mast from the West Palm Beach office.

 Taxes and budget

 In October 2017, Mast voted against the original version of the Tax Cuts and Jobs Act of 2017 due to "out of control" federal spending, fear of the national debt growing, and a desire to see lower tax rates with loopholes closed.
 In December 2017, he voted for the final version of the bill, saying it "provides a lot of confidence to a lot of people" and is "a great moment for our country and our community".

-Mast was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.